davitazzio/snow-cover-classifier/README.md

   \
 **Version mismatch between code and project report:** _the use of __Support Vector Classifier__ and __Random Forest Classifier__ to train the model is not present in the report and is not include in final evaluation, because it was added to the project after the report redaction._

+## Usage:

+Sentinel-hub data are not uploaded on github: to use the visualization web application is necessary to execute the whole code, including the images download.

 ## Abstract:
   This paper reports the work and the consequent consideration on a satellite images classifier, specified on the recognition and the